CS + Econ @ JHU. Interested in AI, math, and building things that matter.

 Made at HackMIT with Sutharsika, Jane, and Sunny.

-AI agent pulls data about companies and makes a graph, then a prediction algorithm forecasts company performance.
+AI agent pulls data about companies and builds a graph, then a prediction algorithm forecasts company performance.

 Academic & Industry Research